bloodbath-io/api/README.md

 ### SSL not working / LetsEncrypt not working

 Disable the SSL on CloudFlare, it creates problems to access the endpoint in HTTP to activate the certificate itself.

+### No space left on device, impossible to push via Dokku

+Probably the logs accumulated while debugging for a while, simply remove /var/log to make some space in there.